[Feature] The other crisis: Locusts imperil millions in Africa

 EU foreign affairs chief Josep Borrell made a similar point on the coronavirus pandemic, while speaking to MEPs last week.

-"This pandemic did not come about because someone somewhere ate a wild animal, it shows the wider misfunctioning of the ecosystem," he said, referring to suspicion the virus arose in an animal market in China.
+"This pandemic did not come about because someone somewhere ate a wild animal, it shows the wider misfunctioning of the ecosystem," he said, referring to suspicion that the virus arose in an animal market in China.

-"This should be a big warning to us about how we interact with nature," he said.
+"This should be a big warning to us about how we interact with nature," Borrell said.

 "As the sun comes up, you will see them [the locusts], all turning their bodies to the direction of the sun to get warm and when the wind starts blowing, when they are warm enough to open their wings, they let themselves be carried off by the wind and they go wherever the wind goes," Lydia Limbe, an FAO official in Nairobi, also told EUobserver.

 The swarms, which are pink and yellow, can travel at 200 kilometres a day.

-They multiply 20-fold each generation and can get so big they almost block out the sky, she said.
+They multiply 20-fold each generation and can get so big they blot out the sun, she said.

 "They were like clouds.
 You could see the sky, but it was spotted everywhere," Limbe said, recalling a recent field trip.